olympum/oarsman/README.md

 If you did not save the TCX file, you can always export individual activities as TCX (Garmin Training Center).
-To find out the workout activity id, first list all available workouts using the `export` command without and `id`:
+To find out the workout activity id, first list all available workouts using the `list`
+command:

-    $ oarsman export
+    $ oarsman list
     id,start_time,distance,ave_speed,max_speed
     1404553035100,2014-07-05T09:37:15Z,16408,4.214744,5.950000
     1414596607600,2014-10-29T15:30:07Z,200,3.174603,5.600000

-We see the id for the 200m workout we just did is `1414596607600`, therefore we type:
+We see the id for the 200m workout we just did is `1414596607600`, so now we can export it with the `export` command:

     $ oarsman export --id=1414596607600
     2014/10/29 17:29:40 Writing aggregate data to /var/folders/qv/g537wtg1543clytlpl0xn_tm0000gn/T/com.olympum.Oarsman/1414596607600.tcx